 - The Community Forestry Program serves as a resource for the community, providing urban forest workshops, youth education and training volunteers to care for trees within the greater community.

-- That work includes partnering with community leaders and other advocate organizations.
-Currently, we are working with the City of Cleveland’s Office of Sustainability, the Western Reserve Land Conservancy, LAND studio and Cleveland Neighborhood Progress on the Cleveland Tree Plan.
+- Partnerships with community leaders and other advocate organizations is an important part of HF&G’s community engagement.
+HF&G partners with the City of Cleveland’s Office of Sustainability, the Western Reserve Land Conservancy, LAND studio and Cleveland Neighborhood Progress on the Cleveland Tree Plan.

-- With the majority of Ohio’s forested land in the hands of property owners with parcels of about 10 acres, providing landowners with the resources they need to care for, manage and utilize their trees is also a key component.
+- The majority of Ohio’s forested land is in the hands of property owners with parcels of about 10 acres.
+Providing landowners with the resources they need to care for, manage and utilize their trees is also a key component of HF&G programming.
 The Sherwin Institute of Woodland Management was designed to serve as a resource for property owners.

-- Celebrating its 20th anniversary in 2016, the Green Corps program contributes to a plant literate population by providing an urban agriculture experience for area high school students.
+- Having celebrated its 20th anniversary in 2016, the Green Corps program continues to contribute to a plant-literate population by providing an urban agriculture experience for area high school students.